MaybeSomeone-arc18/fuko/README.md

 # [Fuko](https://main.d2punv4aorsj85.amplifyapp.com/)

-**Focused Opportunities, without the search.**
+**Focused Opportunities, built for clarity.**

-Fuko reads every open opportunity — GitHub issues, bounties, hackathons, competitions — and surfaces only the few that genuinely fit *you*.
-No infinite lists, no filtering through noise.
-You tell it who you are; it hands you what's worth your attention, each with a reason.
+Fuko ingests open opportunities (GitHub issues, bounties, hackathons, competitions) and returns only the ones that match a user's real profile.
+Instead of a searchable list, it produces a small ranked set, each result annotated with the signals that produced the match.

 <p>
   <img alt="Next.js" src="https://img.shields.io/badge/Next.js-000?logo=next.js&logoColor=white">